TravelModellingGroup/Documentation/tmg-documentation/2.0/tmgtoolbox2_emme/tools/Assign/AssignTraffic.md

 Using XTMF2 graphical user interface, parameters (defined below) needed to run the `AssignTraffic` tool can be set by the users.
 This tool is called `AssignTraffic`.
 In XTMF2, it is available to add within a model system under ***ExecuteToolsFromModellerResource*** or ***EmmeToolsToRun***.

 ## **Using the Tool from an external Python API call**
-You can call the `AssignTraffic` via by call the python API.
+You can call the `AssignTraffic` via by calling the python API.
 Below is a script sample.

 **script example**
 ```python